lianilychee/beatz/README.txt

 Final project for ENGR2510: Software Design.
+Brandon Chiou, Philicia Chow, Liani Lye.
 Project is a virtual drumset.

 PACKAGES TO INSTALL:
 cv and cv2: follow the instructions given at https://help.ubuntu.com/community/OpenCV